-The Trusts, fiduciary funds, are used to account for assets held by the District as a trustee to pay retiree health care premiums and survivor benefits.
+The Trusts, a fiduciary fund, is used to account for assets held by the District as a trustee to pay retiree health care premiums and survivor benefits.
 The assets of the Trusts cannot be used to support the District's programs.
 Separate financial statements are maintained for the Retiree Health Benefit Trust and Survivor Benefit Trust, the former receives contributions from the District, whereas the latter is solely funded by employee, retiree and survivor contributions.